Machine Vision Therapy: Multimodal Large Language Models Can Enhance Visual Robustness via Denoising In-Context Learning: Experiments

 \subsection{Quantitative Comparison}

 First, we compare our MVT method with well-known vision models under both ID and OOD scenarios.
-As shown in Table~\ref{tab:1}, we can see that the method with ``+FT'' which denotes fine-tuning achieves better performance on most settings.
+As shown in Table~\ref{tab:1}, we can see that our method with fine-tuning denoted as ``+FT'' achieves better performance in most settings.
 Specifically, on ``IN-V'', our method with fine-tuning can significantly surpass both CLIP and EVA for $17\%$ and $6\%$, respectively.
-Moreover, on ``IN-A'', our method achieves $11.1\%$ and $11.1\%$ performance improvement over the second-best method on both ViT-L and ViT-g backbone, respectively.
+Moreover, on ``IN-A'', our method achieves $4.3\%$ and $2.8\%$ performance improvement over the second-best method on both ViT-L and ViT-g backbone, respectively.
 We can also observe that even without fine-tuning, the prediction accuracy of MLLM denoted by ``MVT'' can still surpass all baselines on most scenarios, which denotes the strong performance enhancement of our MVT fine-tuning on vision models.
 Note that we did not provide fine-tuning on iWildCam because most of the predictions are incorrect.
 Though MVT can still achieve the best result, the vision encoders could be misled by erroneous decisions during the fine-tuning process.

 Furthermore, we consider domain shift by leveraging DomainBed datasets.
 Specifically, for each dataset, we leave one domain out as a test dataset and fine-tune on rest domains.
 By comparing two state-of-the-art vision backbones ViT-L and ViT-g, we show the performance comparison in Table~\ref{tab:2}.
 As we can see, both MVT and MVT with fine-tuning can significantly surpass the baseline methods.
 For some scenarios such as the PACS dataset, our method can achieve nearly $100\%$ performance.
 Moreover, in several scenarios in the VLCS dataset, both our MVT and fine-tuning can achieve almost $10\%$ improvements.
-Hence, we can conclude that through our learning strategy, the vision robustness under domain shift can be largely enhanced.
+Additionally, we find that our method with fine-tuning largely surpasses vanilla fine-tuning baseline on both Tables~\ref{tab:1} and~\ref{tab:2}.
+Hence, we can conclude that our learning strategy can indeed provide effective supervisions which enhances vision robustness under distribution shift.